theicfire/vimsheet/index.md

 ---
 layout: default
-title: A guide to your digital life
+title: A Great Vim Cheat Sheet
 ---

-#A Better Vim Cheat Sheet
+#A Great Vim Cheat Sheet

 Note: If you’re decent at vim and want your mind blown, check out [Advanced Vim](advanced.html).